zgompert/StripeGenetics/README.md

 # StripeGenetics
-Genomic analyses of stripe in Timema cristinae with a focus on structural variation
+Genomic analyses of color-pattern in *Timema cristinae* with a focus on structural variation and Refugio

 # Genomes